 Of the dozen or so financial institutions that line this historic boulevard, two deserve particular attention.
 They are both the work of the architect Osvald Polívka, although separated by twenty years; and they were both originally branches of the Zemská (or Provincial) Bank.
 The neo-renaissance Number 20 (above) was constructed between 1894 and 1896.
 In the lunettes above the second-floor windows appears a series of mosaics on the theme ‘Sources of Economic Welfare’, designed by Mikoláš Aleš.

 Mosaics after allegorical designs by Jan Preisler, depicting the fruits of labour, and the aspiration of industry.
-The father’s gesture mirrors that of Libuše, mythical foundress of the city of Prague.
+The father’s gesture of an outstretched arm pointing to a brighter future mirrors that of Libuše, mythical foundress of the city of Prague.